openhab/openhab-docs/configuration/items.md

 Switch Livingroom_Light "Livingroom Ceiling Light" <switch>
 ```

+#### Icons provided with openHAB

 openHAB provides a set of [classic icons](/docs/configuration/iconsets/classic/) by default.
+The community marketplace also provides other openHAB icon sets that can be installed, e.g. [this subset of iconify icons]( https://community.openhab.org/t/iconify-icon-provider/144508).
-Users may add their own icons in either `png` or `svg` format in the openHAB icons configuration folder, `$OPENHAB_CONF/icons/classic/`.
+Users may also add their own icons in either `png` or `svg` format in the openHAB icons configuration folder, `$OPENHAB_CONF/icons/classic/`.

 The following guidelines apply to user-added icon files: